hungngocphat01/sifas-on-pc/readme.md

 3. Copy this folder to somewhere which is accessible from Android-x86.
 You can compress and upload it to Google Drive, then download and extract it again from Android-x86.

-***Don't install LLASS in the way described below.
-Split APK Editor will not recognize the modified APK.
+***Don't install LLAS in the way described below.
+Split APK Installer will not recognize the modified APK.
 I will make some corrections on this as soon as possible.***

 4. In Android-x86, install *Split APK Installer* from Play Store (I will use my Redmi 5 Plus to demonstrate this process).